-WaterNSW has issued red alerts for blue-green algae (BGA) along the Darling River at Wilcannia and Caulpaulin, extending downstream to the Menindee Lakes.
+WaterNSW has issued red alerts for blue-green algae (BGA) along the Darling River at Wilcannia, extending downstream to the Menindee Lakes.
 These lakes are under a mix of amber and green alerts, with a red alert at the Lake Menindee outlet and at Lake Wetherell.
-The Lower Darling (Baaka) is also under various amber and green alerts, with red alerts at Tolarno, Pooncarie, and Ellerslie.
+The Lower Darling (Baaka) is also under various amber alerts, and a red alert at Burtundy.
+The Great Darling Anabranch has a red alert at Silver City Highway.

-In the Murray River, amber and green BGA alerts are in effect from Lake Hume to the South Australian border, and the Edward-Wakool system and the Lachlan River are also under similar alerts.
+In the Murray River, amber and green BGA alerts are in effect from Lake Hume to the South Australian border, and the Edward-Wakool system also under similar alerts.

-Victoria's Goulburn-Murray Water has issued BGA warnings for Lake Eildon, Torgannah Lagoon, and the Murray Valley Irrigation Area 3-5 Channel/spurs.
+Victoria's Goulburn-Murray Water has issued BGA warnings for Lake Eildon, Torgannah Lagoon, Murray Valley Irrigation Area 3-5 Channel/spurs, Hepburns Lagoon and Gum Lagoon near Gunbower.